Nurse Practitioner Salary USA 2026: Complete Guide

 Career Peak: Leadership roles or advanced specialization

 Options Available: Clinical leadership opportunities.
 Quality improvement initiatives.
-Mentoring responsibilities.
+Mentoring.

 Late Career (Years 15+)